-Question no. and description Answer Reasoning No. of responses Q1.
-Roller coaster Final speed B > Compares drops and climbs on tracks A and B 2 final speed A Height of initial drop on track A > height of initial drop on track B 2 Final speed A > final speed B Compares drops and climbs on tracks A and B 5 Q2.
-Distance time graph 1 Point C Distance changes from positive to negative 5 Q3.
-Distance time graph 2 Point A Distance is zero 2 Distance and time are zero 2 Points A and C Distance and time are zero 1 Point C Distance goes from negative to positive 1 Q4.
-Balls on tracks 1 second Balls at the same position at same time 5 1.5 seconds The balls are the same and have same acceleration 1 Comparing distances between balls on track B 1 Q7.
-Distance time graph 3 Points A and E At point A objects have traveled zero distance at $t = 0$ seconds, at point E objects are at same position at same time 2 Point E Objects traveled same distance in same time 3 That is the point where the lines cross 2 Q10.
-Skier on slope B > C = A Steepness of slope influences speed 1 B > C > A 1 A > B > C Steepness of slopes influences speed, kinetic energy and potential 2 energy Steepness of slope directly related to change in potential energy 1 B > C > A Relates slope, height and width of segment to change in potential energy 1 relative to the origin, but not a zero speed.
-So the incorrect answers we observed on problems 3 and 7 align well with this documented student difficulty.
-Viennot [1,34] also investigated student difficulties with force and motion.
-She surveyed about 2000 university and high school students in France, Belgium, and Britain and found that students often attempted to account for differences present in a diagram that may or may not be related to the problem solution.
-This is consistent with our findings in problems 1 and 10.
-In problem 1, tracks A and B are different, though one only needs to notice that the initial and final heights are the same, so the final speeds will be the same.
-Students who answered incorrectly in our study discussed the differences between the tracks to explain their answers.
-On problem 10, one needs to notice that the heights of each slope are the same.
-Those who answered incorrectly in our study primarily reasoned using the fact that the slopes were changing.
+1 Answer # of Question # and Description Reasoning Responses Q1.
+Roller Coaster Final speed B > final speed A Compares drops and climbs on tracks A and B 2 Height of initial drop on track A > height of initial drop on track B 2 Final speed A > final speed B Compares drops and climbs on tracks A and B 5 Q2.
+Distance Time Graph 1 Point C Distance changes from positive to negative 5 Q3.
+Distance Time Graph 2 Point A Distance is zero 2 Distance and time are zero 2 Points A and C Distance and time are zero 1 Point C Distance goes from negative to positive 1 Q4.
+Balls on Tracks 1 second Balls at the same position at same time 5 1.5 seconds The balls are the same and have same acceleration 1 Comparing distances between balls on track B. 1 Q7.
+Distance Time Graph 3 Points A and E At point A objects have traveled zero distance at t=0 seconds, at point E objects are at same position at same time 2 Point E Objects traveled same distance in same time 3 That is the point where the lines cross 2 Q10.
+Skier on Slope B > C = A Steepness of slope influences 1 B > C > A speed 1 A > B > C Steepness of slopes influences speed, kinetic energy and potential energy 2 Steepness of slope directly related to change in potential energy 1 B > C > A Relates slope, height and width of segment to change in potential energy 1 questions with a diagram.

-TABLE I. Number of students providing each answer and reasoning on conceptual physics questions with a diagram.
+TABLE I. Number of students providing each answer and reasoning on conceptual physics